ARM-software/acle/main/acle.md

 Some instructions overlap with the SME and SME2 architecture extensions and are additionally available in Streaming SVE mode when __ARM_FEATURE_SME is non-zero or __ARM_FEATURE_SME2 are non-zero.
-For convenience, the intrinsics fo these instructions  are listed in the following section.
+For convenience, the intrinsics for these instructions  are listed in the following section.

 #### Multi-vector predicates